maivincent/arribachocolat/_i18n/en/marques.md

 ### Avanaa

 [Avanaa](https://www.avanaa.ca/en/) is a Montreal based chocolate factory located in Villeray.
 Their chocolate bars are crafted from cocoa beans directly imported from sustainable producers from everywhere in the world.
 This includes Ecuador, with Kallari cocoa!

+### Monarque

+[Monarque](https://chocolats-monarque.square.site/) is another small bean-to-bar chocolate shop based in Mile End, Montreal, sourcing its cocoa mainly from Central and Latin America.
+I found its Ecuadorian bars at the [État de Choc](https://www.etatdechoc.com/fc/) store on St-Laurent.

+### Legast

+[Legast](https://www.legastchocolatier.com/home) is a Belgian-Colombian chocolatier based in Braine le Compte, Wallonia.
+In addition to traditional pralines and macarons, they offer several dark chocolate bars with cocoa sourced from various parts of Latin America, including, of course, one from Ecuador with arriba nacional cocoa.
+I found this bar during a trip to Brussels, at The Belgium Chocolate Factory store in Galerie du Roy.